Litchi Missions vs DJI Fly Missions Litchi Utilities Logo

 • Requires a minimum of three control points

-• Does pass through every control point
+• Always pass through every control point

-• Comes in "uniform", "centripetal", and "chordal" flavors
+• Comes in "uniform", "chordal", and "centripetal" variants

 • Quadratic B-Splines